phuc16/CNPM/README.md

 Author: Nguyễn Diệu Ái, Nguyễn Kế Đạt, Trương Hoàng Phúc, Đặng Quốc Thanh, Huỳnh Đức Thịnh, Nguyễn Phúc Thịnh, Nguyễn Ngô Thanh Trúc.

 ## Project target
 We build this system to make it easier for customers to use the restaurant's services and also help the restaurant manage data.
-This system includes managing tables, ordering food, alerts, billing, credit card processing and customer management.
+This system includes managing tables, ordering food, alerts, billing, credit card processing and viewing order records.

 This app can be use by 4 user:
 * Customer